foxed/foxed.github.io/_posts/2020-6-18-Deserialization.md

 For whatever reason I'm partial to the above one-liner, though it's likely poor practice to assume netcat is on machines.
 From my previous experience of working on this box, I know the above will execute.
 However, if this wasn't the case, there are plenty of other options for getting a shell, including calling upon python's <b>subprocess</b> module.

 <h6>cPickle.dumps</h6>
-Returns the pickled object as a bytes object (meaning, it is serialized).
+Returns the pickled representation of the object as a string (instead of writing it to a file).

 <h6>char, quote = sc.split(“!”)</h6>
 We are splitting the character and quote on the exclamation point, meaning, everything before the exclamation point is equal to the character (homer), everything after is the quote.
-We need to do this to adhere to the check performed on the character parameter.
+We need to do this to adhere to the whitelisting check performed on the character parameter.
+We can't submit the character as a raw string because c.Pickle(loads) will not accept a raw string, even if it's concatonated to the pickled quote.
+We could technically pickle the character separately from the quote but I found it easier to do it this way, as both the character and quote are being pickled via <b>cPickle.dumps</b>b>.

 <h6>p_id = md5(char + quote).hexdigest()</h6>
-We are naming our file following the conventions set out in the flask application.
+We combine the character and quote values and take their MD5 digest to ensure we have the correct 'id' parameter.

 <h6>requests.post('http://10.10.10.70/submit', data={'character': char, 'quote': quote})</h6>
 We are submitting a post request to the submit page, with our character and quote.

 <h6>requests.post('http://10.10.10.70/check', data={'id': p_id})</h6>
-We are submitting a post request to the vulnerable check page, with the id of our pickled file.
+We are submitting a post request to the vulnerable check page, with the md5 id of our pickle.
 This triggers the vulnerable <b>cPickle.loads(data)</b>, which deserializes our data and executes the connection back to our reverse shell.

 Now we will run our exploit, and voila, we have a shell!